-Mike Harcourt is Chair of University of British Columbia’s Regional Sustainability Council for sustainability initiatives, as well as Associate Director of the Centre for Sustainability Continuing Studies at U.B.C.
+Mike Harcourt is Chair of University of British Columbia’s Regional Sustainability Council for sustainability initiatives.
 In addition to acting as Chairman of Quality Urban Energy Systems for Tomorrow (QUEST), he chairs the Canadian Electricity Association’s Sustainable Electricity Program Advisory Panel.
 He has been lead faculty of United Way’s Public Policy Institute since its first cohort in 2011.

 Elizabeth Cull was elected to the Legislature in 1989 for the riding of Oak Bay-Gordon Head.
 Re-elected in 1991, she served as Minister of Health, Deputy Premier and Minister of Finance and Corporate Relations.
 As Minister of Health, Elizabeth initiated a series of health care reforms known as “Closer to Home” intended to make health care more accessible and accountable to the public.

 After leaving elected office, Elizabeth established her own consulting firm, assisting private and public sector organizations understand the public policy process.
 She taught political ethics at the Canadian Women Voters Congress Campaign School for a number of years, and was a regular commentator on CBC Vancouver Island’s political panel for 14 years.